Spotya payday loan connection service review

-Spotya makes it easy to find a loan when you don’t have the best credit by connecting you with payday lenders that may be able to help.
-But with no reviews and minimal company details available, you might want to consider your other options first.
+Bottom line: Spotya claims to quickly connect you you with payday lenders by filling out a quick form — but it asks for more sensitive information that usually required.
+With no reviews and minimal company details available, you might want to consider your other options first.
+Read our full review.

 What is Spotya?

-You don’t have to meet strict eligibility criteria to qualify, either.
+You don’t have to meet any strict eligibility criteria to qualify.
 As long as you have a steady source of income and a checking account, you may be able to find a lender that can help.
 The process is quick, and you’ll find out if you’ve been connected shortly after you fill out an online form.

 While you don’t have to pay Spotya any fees to use its service, you should still borrow with caution: Short-term loans often come with high interest rates that can result in you paying hundreds of dollars in interest.